berejant/devChallengeExcel/README.md

 ## Corner cases

 Application and tests cover corner cases listed below.
 This list not exhaustive.

+ - Final round:
+recursive subscription and webhook between sheets and API instance.
+Example: cell A = EXTERNAL_REF(B) => B => EXTERNAL_REF(C); On change C, A and B will be updated and subscriptions for A will be called.

  - Max length for cell name and sheet name is 32768 (BBolt limit).
 With special chars in cell name it's less.
  - Support digit cell names (e.g. `1`, `2.5`).
  - In case with digit cell name, it's possible to use it as a digit in formula (e.g. set `10=50` and then formula `=10+2.5` will be evaluated as `50 + 2.5 => 52.5`).